MvRens/G940LEDControl/Docs/scriptingreference.rst

 |     **default**: string
 |     The default color and/or animation assigned to the state when it is first selected.
 See :ref:`ref-ledcolor` for a list of valid values.
 |
+|     **order**: number (optional)
+|     Specifies the order in which the state is shown in the button function selection screen.
+If not specified, defaults to 0.
+States with an equal order are sorted alphabetically.
+|
 | **setupCallback**: function
 | A Lua function which is called when the button function is configured.
 Please note that if a button function is linked to multiple G940 throttle buttons, setupCallback is called multiple times, so be careful with variables which are outside of the setupCallback's scope (global or script-local)!
 |